FIFA 20 demo: release date, time and how to play now on PS4, PC and Xbox One

 It may be a few weeks until FIFA 20 releases but you can get your hands on the FIFA 20 demo right now.

 The FIFA 20 demo went live on September 10 on Xbox One, PS4 and PC, and allows players to get a taster session of the latest addition in the series.
-But there is no demo for Nintendo Switch.
+Be it's worth noting, there is no demo for Nintendo Switch.

-EA has confirmed that the FIFA 20 demo will offer the new Volta football mode and kick-off mode for players to try their hand at.
+EA has confirmed that the FIFA 20 demo offers the new 3v3 Volta Football mode and 11v11 Kick-Off mode for players to try their hand at as well as the chance to test out the Champions League in Barcelona's Santiago Bernabéu, with playable teams Liverpool, Borussia Dortmund, PSG, Real Madrid, Chelsea and Tottenham.

+However, you won't get to try out the final chapter of the Journey .

 - FIFA 20: release date, news, Volta modes and everything else there is to know